amirjavad2/amirjavad2/README.md

 ## 💼 What I'm Looking For

-- ✅ **Paid internship opportunities** where I can learn, build, and contribute
+- ✅ **internship opportunities** where I can learn, build, and contribute
 - 🧠 A team that loves tech, good vibes, and solving real problems
 - 📍Remote or hybrid preferred, but open to options